What's New - Estate and Gift Tax

 For Estate Tax returns after 12/31/1976, Line 4 of Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, (PDF) lists the cumulative amount of adjusted taxable gifts within the meaning of IRC section 2503.
 The computation of gift tax payable (Line 7 of Form 706) uses the IRC section 2001(c) rate schedule in effect as of the date of the decedent's death, rather than the actual amount of gift taxes paid with respect to the gifts.

-With the top bracket tax rates decreasing from 55 percent (in 2001) down to 35 percent (in 2010) and a periodic drop in rates in-between, the IRS has encountered situations where gift taxes paid were greater than the tax calculated using the rate in effect at the date of death.
+With the top bracket tax rates decreasing from 55 percent (in 2001) to 35 percent (in 2010), and then increasing to 40 percent (in 2013), the IRS has encountered situations where gift taxes paid were greater than the tax calculated using the rate in effect at the date of death.

 It appears that some Form 706 software used by practitioners require a manual input of the gift tax payable line.
 Some preparers are reporting gift taxes actually paid rather than calculating the gift tax payable under date of death rates.
 These errors result in underpayment of estate tax due.
 Cases with this issue will involve estates where large gifts were made during life and at a time when tax rates were higher than at date of death.
 (Posted 6-5-06)

 Beginning January 1, 2011, estates of decedents survived by a spouse may elect to pass any of the decedent’s unused exclusion to the surviving spouse.
 This election is made on a timely filed estate tax return for the decedent with a surviving spouse.
 Note that simplified valuation provisions apply for those estates without a filing requirement absent the portability election.
 See the Instructions to Form 706 for additional information.

 - The annual exclusion for gifts is $11,000 (2004-2005), $12,000 (2006-2008), $13,000 ( 2009-2012) and $14,000 (2013-2016).